Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Whakatu and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Whakatu and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with any Healthy Homes Standards that apply or will apply during the tenure of their rental properties.
+• Property managers and landlords must keep records of their the compliance with each Healthy Homes Standards that apply or will be in force to your rental home.

 Beginning 1 July 2021

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

 Unreasonable Gaps & Holes